The Softest Homemade Marble Cake You’ll Make Again and Again

 Directions

-• Add milk and vanilla.
-Slowly mix in dry ingredients until smooth batter forms.
+• Stir in milk and vanilla.
+Fold in the dry ingredients in two additions until just combined.

 Latest Posts